-- prefix If provided, in the event of an AssertionError being raised, the prefix supplied will be prepended to the message in the AssertionError. - raises If False, the message that would be raised in the AssertionError will be returned instead of the exception being raised. - recursive If True, when a difference is found in a nested data structure, attempt to highlight the location of the difference. - strict If True, objects will only compare equal if they are of the same type as well as being equal. - comparers If supplied, should be a dictionary mapping types to comparer functions for those types.
+- prefix If provided, in the event of an AssertionError being raised, the prefix supplied will be prepended to the message in the AssertionError. - suffix If provided, in the event of an AssertionError being raised, the suffix supplied will be appended to the message in the AssertionError. - raises If False, the message that would be raised in the AssertionError will be returned instead of the exception being raised. - recursive If True, when a difference is found in a nested data structure, attempt to highlight the location of the difference. - strict If True, objects will only compare equal if they are of the same type as well as being equal. - comparers If supplied, should be a dictionary mapping types to comparer functions for those types.
 These will be added to the global comparer registry for the duration of this call.